 Day 09: Jaisalmer

 Today we visit Jaisalmer Fort*, one of the largest forts in the world.
-It was built in 1156 AD by the Bhati Rajput ruler Rawal Jaisal, from where it derives name.
-The fort stands on Trikuta Hill amidst the golden stretches of the Thar Desert.
-Its massive yellow sandstone walls are a tawny lion color during the day, fading to honey-gold as the sun sets, thereby camouflaging the fort in the desert.
-Life within the citadel conjures up images of medieval times, as we wander through narrow lanes along many havelis (mansions) and see skilled artisans at work and of course camels and holy cows.
-Jaisalmer has been enriched by its Jain community, which adorned the city with beautiful temples, notably the temples dedicated to Shantinath and Parshvanath, which we visit.
-We then head to the Folk Museum and explore Patwon-ki-Haveli, the home of a wealthy merchant belonging to the powerful Oswal Jain community and banker who had over three hundred trading centers from Afghanistan to China.
-This ornate five-story complex took fifty years to complete and is the largest, and most elaborate of Jaisalmer’s mansions.
-We also visit Gadisar Tank, a scenic rainwater lake featuring numerous beautiful shrines and a rich variety of bird species along its shores.
-In the late afternoon we drive to Sam village in the Thar Desert.
-Here we ride on camels on the nearby sand dunes to enjoy a spectacular desert sunset.
+Built almost a millennium ago, the fort stands proudly on Thikuta Hill.
+As the sun sets, its yellow sandstone walls fade to a honey-gold, camouflaging the fort in the surrounding desert.
+Life within the citadel conjures up images of medieval times as we wander through narrow lanes filled with havelis (mansions), temples, skilled artisans and, of course, camels.
+We then explore the Jain temple dating to 11th century BC and the Folk Museum.
+Next we visit Patwon-ki-Haveli, the home of a wealthy merchant belonging to a powerful Oswal Jain community which had over three hundred trading centers from Afghanistan to China.
+This ornate five-story complex took fifty years to complete and is the largest and most elaborate of Jaisalmer’s havelis.
+We also experience Gadisar Tank, a scenic rainwater lake surrounded by numerous beautiful shrines and a spectacular variety of birds.
+In the late afternoon, we drive to Sam village in the Thar Desert.
+Here we ride on camels to the nearby sand dunes and enjoy the beautiful desert sunset.
 (B)

 Day 10: Jaisalmer/Jodhpur (Drive)